dkallen78/ESP32-CYD-for-beginners/example-programs/01-hello-world/BB_SPI_LED/02/README.md

 lcd.fillRect(90, 108, 140, 24, TFT_YELLOW);
 ```

-Since that will be the same color as our text, we'll also have to swap out our foreground and background colors in the `setTextColor()` method if we want to see the text.
+Since that will be the same color as our text, we'll also have to swap out our foreground and background colors in the `setTextColor()` method if we want the text to look nice in its box.

 <img src="../assets/img/cyd-hello-world-center-box-bb.jpg" alt="CYD Hello World program with centered text and box">